MRhacker3340/integrity-checker/README.md

 # integrity-checker
-this tool is madhe for checkign intigrity of your file if its intercepted or not
+this tool is made for checking integrity of your file if it was intercepted by any third person or not